 Update [5/8/14] — We wanted to let you know that you now have the option to re-enable all your disabled links.

-Please keep in mind that re-enabling these links will reintroduce the vulnerability.
+Please keep in mind that re-enabling the same link means that whoever received it in the past can use it again to view your document.
 If you don’t want to re-enable all your links at once, you can create new ones by following these instructions.

 Update [5/7/14] — A quick update on what we’re doing to get you back to your normal workflows.

 For now, shared links to file types that might contain a hyperlink (such as PDF or Word docs) created before May 5 remain deactivated.
 Over the coming days, our team will gradually begin re-enabling shared links that aren’t susceptible to the vulnerability.

 You can re-create your own links now by following these instructions.
 If you’d prefer to re-enable all disabled links — either because you know your files contain no sensitive info, or because you’re less concerned about the potential vulnerability we outlined above — we’ll be offering you this option in the next couple of days.